Full Time 2yr

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.

-As well as developing your skills in your current workplace, the FdA Early Years and Education is good preparation for the BA Education and Training Studies, a part-time top-up which offers the opportunity to gain an honours degree in education and training.
-The skills and knowledge gained in this course may also prepare the way for entry into teacher training through PGCE or SCITT programmes, or to Early Years Professional Status.
+As well as developing your skills in your current workplace, the FdA Early Years and Education is good preparation for the BA (Hons) Education Studies, a part-time top-up which offers the opportunity to gain an honours degree in education and training.
+The skills and knowledge gained in this course may also prepare the way for entry into teacher training through PGCE or SCITT programmes, or to Early Years Initial Teacher Training.

 Professional development runs throughout the three years of the degree, giving you the opportunity to link your study and work.